 The two milk carafes are really nicely built and everything feels premium.
 Considering the high level of functionality and (relatively) low price, we expected pieces to feel “cheap.”
 So this was a nice surprise.

 Having brushed stainless steel and the “classic” espresso machine look is the hallmark of the Breville range.
 The collection of LED screens makes the Oracle look less like a high-level espresso machine.
 You either want this style of machine or not in our opinion.
 But it’s absolutely not “ugly.”

 It’s a bit of a monster at 16 inches wide and nearly 18 inches tall.
 And, whilst it’s only 15 inches deep, that’s still big for a home espresso machine.
 But as double boiler espresso machines go, it’s about standard.

-Providing a 2-year warranty is a good start on a $2200 espresso machine.
+Providing a 2-year warranty is a good start on an espresso machine over $2000.

 Breville has a very high build quality and the Oracle feels like a seriously premium machine.
 The buttons and dials are all very tactile and the dual boilers are superbly built.
 Many espresso lovers use their Breville machines for around a decade, so I trust them.

 The Eletta Explore is smaller, and arguably, better looking than the Oracle – those LED displays just don’t cut the mustard these days.

 However, the stainless steel design and build of the Oracle means I’m much more confident in the longevity of the machine than the Eletta Explore.
 Even if the 3-year warranty (when registered) is one of the DeLonghi espresso machine pros.